Larry Foote: Detroit Lions

 Foote signed a one-year deal with his hometown Detroit Lions on May 6, 2009.
 He wore number 55, since the number 50, the number he wore in Pittsburgh, was worn by linebacker Ernie Sims.

-Pittsburgh Steelers (Second stint)
+Pittsburgh Steelers (second stint)

 On March 15, 2010, Foote signed a 3-year, $9.3 million contract to return to the Pittsburgh Steelers.

 On March 12, 2013, Foote signed another 3-year contract to remain with the Steelers.

 On March 5, 2014, Foote was released by the Steelers.

 Arizona Cardinals

 On May 6, 2014, Foote signed with the Arizona Cardinals.
-The team released him as a procedural move so he could begin his duties as assistant linebackers coach and he officially retired from football prior to the 2015 NFL regular season.
+He finished 7th in Comeback Player of the Year voting for the 2014 season.
+The team released him as a procedural move so he could begin his duties as assistant linebackers coach, and he officially retired from football prior to the 2015 NFL regular season.